nitdraig/useMailprex/README.md

 ```

+## Example Email
+### Here is an example of how the emails sent through Mailprex will appear when they arrive at the specified email address:

 # API
 ## useMailprex

 ### Parameters
-- url: The server URL to send the form data to.
+- **url:** The server URL to send the form data to.
-- webName: The name of the website from which the form is being submitted.
+- **webName:** The name of the website from which the form is being submitted.
-- emailDestiny: The destination email address.
+- **emailDestiny:** The destination email address.
-- formToken: The form token for authentication.
+- **formToken:** The form token for authentication.
 ### Returns
-- formData: An object containing the form data.
+- **formData:** An object containing the form data.
-- handleChange: A function to handle changes in the form fields.
+- **handleChange:** A function to handle changes in the form fields.
-- handleSubmit: A function to handle form submission.
+- **handleSubmit:** A function to handle form submission.
-- response: An object containing data, loading, and error regarding the API response.
+- **response:** An object containing data, loading, and error regarding the API response.
--

 ## Contributing
 ***Contributions are welcome.
 Please open an issue or a pull request for any improvements or fixes.***